Yanglin-Tao/WWETG2/README.md

 ## Backend
 ### Set up
 TurboGears2 (assume you already installed pip tool and python virtual env), also make sure you have Python 3.11.
-Ideally you shouldn't be installing any dependencies since they are specified in Pipfile.
+Ideally you shouldn't be installing any dependencies since they are already specified in Pipfile.
 ### To run backend:
 1. Make sure you are in `/WWETG2/wwetg2app` directory
 2. Run `gearbox serve --reload --debug`